geo-martino/musify/README.md

 ### Manually create .env

-Create a file named '.env' with the following variables.
+Create a file named '.env' in the package root directory with the following variables.

 > - BASE_API: 		Base link to access Spotify API.
 > - BASE_AUTH:		Base link to authorise through Spotify API.